jelambrar96/resumes/markdown/jelambrar.md

 Experience
 ----------

-: **Alcaldía de Barranquilla: Instructor de programación backend con Python de los centros CATIN** (since Feb 2024)
+: **Alcaldía de Barranquilla: Backend programming instructor with Python** (since Feb 2024)
     - Develop and organize educational programs tailored to the development of Python programming skills and computational thinking.
     - Explain complex concepts in a clear and comprehensible manner.
     - Create tests and projects to assess understanding and application of knowledge.
     - Manage group dynamics and problem-solving in the classroom.
     - Promote analysis and problem-solving through programming, as well as autonomous learning.
     - Connect teaching tools and methods with the latest software development technologies.

 : **Pragma SA:** (since Mar 2023 to Sep 2023)
   - Collect, Analyze and process corporate data.
   - Build ETL processes to obtain structuring and unstructured corporate data analysis.
   - Implement AWS cloud computing tools for processing structured and unstructured data.
 AWS Lambda, AWS Glue, AWS S3.
   - Implement best security practices and proper management of roles and permissions of stored information.
   - Use data visualization tools to improve data understanding.
 Superset.
-    More information about Pragma SA.
+  - More information about Pragma SA.
 [Here](https://www.pragma.com/).

 : **Energia Eficiente E2 SA: Backend Developer** (since Jul 2021 to Mar 2023)
   - Collect and process large volumes of data.
   - Use data analysis tools to generate reports.Grafana.
   - Design and develop databases to store the collected data.
 SQL relational and non-relational databases MongoDB, InfluxDB.
   - Use data visualization tools to improve data understanding.
 Grafana, PowerBI, Tableau, QlikView and D3.js.
   - Perform predictive analyzes to make informed decisions.
   - Develop data mining models to detect patterns and trends.
   - Establish information security standards and guarantee data protection.
-    More information about Energia Eficiente SA.
+  - More information about E2 Energia Eficiente SA.
 [Here](https://www.e2energiaeficiente.com/).

 :   **Ebenezer Technologies SAS: C++ Developer:** (since Feb 2019 to Jun 2021)
   - Design and develop of computer vision algorithms to process large amounts of data.
 C++.
   - Create artificial vision models for object detection and tracking.
 C++.
   - Implement Deep Learning and Machine Learning techniques to improve results in artificial vision systems.
   - Design and develop Deep Neural Networks to process image data.
 Python, Tensorflow, Keras.
   - Evaluate and debug developed computer vision algorithms to achieve optimal performance.
 Pytest, PyUnit/UnitTest.
   - Use specialized software tools for image processing.Opencv.
   - Optimize artificial vision systems for better performance.
   - Investigate new trends and artificial vision technologies.
-    More information about Ebenezer Technologies SAS [Here](https://ebenezertechs.com/).
+  - More information about Ebenezer Technologies SAS [Here](https://ebenezertechs.com/).

 -------------------     ----------------------------